IU Review: Five takeaways from Indiana's 86-70 win over Ohio State

 INDIANA POLL BOUND?

-Eight Top 25 teams lost Saturday, including teams low in the poll like Charleston (18) and Miami (20).
+Eight Top 25 teams lost on Saturday, including teams low in the poll like College of Charleston (18) and Miami (20).
 Earlier in the week, Connecticut (19) and New Mexico (25) also lost.

 If Purdue can avoid a home loss against Michigan State on Sunday, the Boilermakers will not only retain their No. 1 ranking for next Saturday's intra-state showdown at Assembly Hall, but Purdue might be a unanimous No. 1 after No. 2 Alabama got clubbed at Oklahoma on Saturday.